 The dismissals mounted, and her enthusiasm waned.
 It was a painful blow for the young woman who had always been tenacious in pursuing career goals.
 Her drive to overcome obstacles stemmed from her childhood, when she battled extreme shyness and self-doubt, and was discouraged by a teacher from ever considering a future in public speaking.
 When her first job finally materialized—a low-paid camera operator position, requiring her to carry 70 pounds of equipment to shoots—she began to channel her frustrations into action, with a laser focus on the future.

 Soon, she got a big on-air break with a job in the Bronx.
 Not long after, she was offered the position of financial TV journalist at Reuters, the largest news organization in the world at a publicly-traded company, working not just on local stories but at the global network level.
-It was the beginning of an auspicious career, managing a half a dozen employees and overseeing direct reports for the Reuters/Chinese Central Television (CCTV) business partnership.
+It was the beginning of an auspicious career, managing a team and overseeing direct reports for the Reuters/Chinese Central Television (CCTV) business partnership.

-Nearly seven years after joining Reuters, she launched her own consulting firm, working with clients from Morgan Stanley and top hedge fund firms.
+Nearly seven years after joining Reuters as a TV anchor, she was deemed “top talent” and hired as a consultant to work with corporate professionals at Thomson Reuters.
+She launched her own coaching practice, working with clients from Morgan Stanley, top hedge fund firms, entrepreneurs and founders running their own businesses.
 Today, Elizabeth leverages the skills she gained as a TV anchor and the formal education she gained through professional coaching programs to empower people across industries to take charge of their careers, grow their revenue, expand their client base, and shed personal insecurities, much in the same way she did when she tackled the competitive New York television market years before.

 With clarity of vision, Elizabeth shows clients how to identify blind spots, cultivate relationships, and self-promote without seeming inauthentic.
 Intimately familiar with the pressures of the financial world and the rigors of New York’s daily grind, she has helped high-powered executives conquer anxiety and has taught shy, aspiring leaders to speak with authority.
 She is meticulous in her execution, but approaches each client without judgment, guiding them to a new purpose with a firm but patient voice: Engage your audience and retain your composure.
 Speak from the diaphragm and don’t muddle the message.
 Be assertive but not defensive.
 Be passionate, certain and confident.
 Channel fear into action.
 Don’t succumb to self-doubt.
 She shows her clients how to overcome adversity and seize the spotlight they thought was out of reach.
 With her guidance, the unassertive gain direction, and the lone wolf becomes the leader.

-Elizabeth Koraca is an Executive Coach and Career Strategist in New York City.
-She helps business executives, journalists, entrepreneurs, and other professionals improve presentation and communication skills so they can wield more influence, excel in their careers, and attain new leadership roles.
-Ms. Koraca travels the globe as a consultant, offering a range of services, including executive coaching, career strategizing, and media and presentation training to help clients boost job performance, seek promotions, and plan new careers.
+Elizabeth Koraca is a Career Coach and TV Contributor in Los Angeles & New York City.
+She helps business executives, entrepreneurs, and other professionals improve presentation and communication skills so they can wield more influence, excel in their careers, and attain new leadership roles.
+Ms. Koraca travels the globe as a coach and expert TV guest, offering a range of services, including executive coaching, career strategizing, and media and presentation training to help clients boost job performance, seek promotions, and plan new careers.
 She specializes in helping business and other professionals improve their image, messaging, and personal branding.
 Through her step-by-step program, clients learn how to deliver effective presentations, cultivate stronger professional bonds, and speak confidently to print and broadcast reporters.